 Alexander Scriabin (1872–1915) was a Russian composer and pianist.
-His entire life was guided, through his compositions, by a quest for the mysteries of the universe: reconnection with the cosmos, ecstasy, a transcendent state of existence.
-Building upon the Romantic heritage, he gradually distanced his music from his early model Frédéric Chopin to develop a completely unique and revolutionary musical language.
-A virtuosic pianist, thinker, and poet, Scriabin’s handwritten notes and catalogue of works offer a compelling view of individual artistic growth, as the opus numbers reveal an evolving aesthetic.
-His output is generally divided into three periods:
+His entire life was guided, through his compositions, by a quest for the mysteries of the universe: reconnection with the cosmos, ecstasy, and a transcendent state of existence.
+Building upon the Romantic heritage, he gradually distanced his music from his early model Frederic Chopin to develop a completely unique and revolutionary musical language.
+As a virtuosic pianist, thinker, and poet, Scriabin’s handwritten notes and catalogue of works offer a compelling view of individual artistic growth, as the opus numbers reveal a constantly evolving aesthetic.
+His output is generally divided into three large periods:

 Early (WoO 1 / Op.1 - Op.28 )